Mini bio (~60 words, ideal for podcast/radio):

 John is a six-time finalist for the Hugo Award and a five-time nominee for the World Fantasy Award.
 He has been called “the reigning king of the anthology world” by Barnes & Noble, and his books have been lauded as some of the best anthologies of all time.

 In addition to his anthology work, John is also the editor and publisher of the magazines Lightspeed and Nightmare.
 Prior to taking on that role, John worked for nine years in the editorial department of The Magazine of Fantasy & Science Fiction.

 John has written reviews for Publishers Weekly, Kirkus Reviews, Locus Magazine, Amazing Stories, Audible.com, Strange Horizons, and Intergalactic Medicine Show.
 His other nonfiction writing has appeared in venues such as io9, Blastr, Tor.com, and Wired.com.
-John is also currently the co-host of Wired.com’s The Geek’s Guide to the Galaxy podcast.
+John is also currently a producer for WIRED’s The Geek’s Guide to the Galaxy podcast.

 For more information, visit his website at johnjosephadams.com, and you can find him on Twitter @johnjosephadams.